 AP Scholar Awards are granted to students who score above a certain threshold on a certain number of exams.
 Typically, you have to take at least 3 AP exams to qualify.
 Like good AP test scores, they'll improve your application.

-Depending on the college you attend, high AP test scores might exempt you from certain general education or prerequisite classes.
-Exemptions are specific to each college: Receiving a 3 on your Calculus AB exam might qualify you at some schools, while others might require a 5.
+Depending on the college or university you attend, high AP test scores might exempt you from certain general education or prerequisite classes.
+Exemptions are specific to each school, as receiving a 3 on your Calculus AB exam might qualify you at some schools, while others might require a 5.

-Most university websites have a full list of possible AP credits.
-Look at these lists for prospective colleges before enrolling in AP classes your junior and senior years.
-High scores might exempt you from collegiate classes you don't want to take, so scoring high on the AP test is worth the effort!
+Most school websites have a full list of possible AP credits.
+Look at these lists for prospective colleges or universities before enrolling in AP classes your junior and senior years.
+High scores can exempt you from collegiate classes you don't want to take, so scoring high on the AP test is worth the effort!